Conflict Of Interest

 PEER REVIEWERS

-The Editorial Office expects reviewers:
+The Editorial Office expects reviewers to:

-Not to accept manuscript review requests if they have any potential conflict of interest and inform the Editorial Office accordingly.
+1. Decline manuscript review requests if they have any potential conflict of interest and inform the Editorial Office accordingly.

-To decline review requests if they have recently published or submitted an article with any of the authors listed in the manuscript.
+2. Decline review requests if they have recently published or submitted an article with any of the authors listed in the manuscript.

 UNDISCLOSED CONFLICT OF INTEREST